trimstray/nginx-admins-handbook/README.md

   >   - `limit_rate_after` - sets the amount of data transferred before the `limit_rate` directive takes effect
   >   - `limit_rate` - allows you to limit the transfer rate of individual client connections (past exceeding `limit_rate_after`)

-  > This solution limits nginx download speed per connection, so, if one user opens multiple e.g. video files, it will be able to download `X * the number of times` he connected to the video files.
+  > This solution limits Nginx download speed per connection, so, if one user opens multiple e.g. video files, it will be able to download `X * the number of times` he connected to the video files.

   > To prevent this situation use `limit_conn_zone` and `limit_conn` directives.